sDextra/messenger-emulator/README.md

 click_to_continue = False # if False - live mode messages
 time_to_send_pm = 2.0 # time to send picture message
 time_to_send_am = 2.0 # time to send audio message
+under_messenger = True # set False if you don't need a darker background under messenger

 typewriter = True # if False - you instantly send a message typewriter_speed = 2 # how fast you type